CONSTITUTION AND BYLAWS OF THE BLACK CAUCUS OF THE AMERICAN LIBRARY ASSOCIATION

 b) In case of ties in the number of votes received by candidates for any election, the candidate to serve shall be determined by lot.

 c) In case of vacancies to be filled during a term, the candidate to serve shall be nominated by the President and approved by the Executive Board.

 d) An officer shall not run for Executive Board while serving the first year of a new term.

 Section 2: All candidates for office shall

 b) Submit a written verification to the Nominations and Elections committee, of a willingness to serve.

 c) Submit a brief written statement as requested and directed by the Nominations and Elections committee.

 Section 3: The Nominations and Elections committee shall submit a minimum of one candidate for each office, except the President, which is succeeded by the VicePresident/President-Elect.

-Section 4: Candidates for any office may be entered by petition, provided they meet the requirements stated in Article V, Section 3 and have signatures of ten members in good standing with the Black Caucus.
-Such petitions must be submitted to the Chairperson of the Nominations and Elections committee no less than sixty (60) days prior to an Annual meeting.
-The Nominations and Elections committee shall make no distinction between candidates nominated by the committee and petition candidates.
+Section 4: Candidates for any office may be entered by petition, provided they meet the requirements stated in Article V, Section 3, and have the signatures of ten members in good standing with the Black Caucus.
+Such petitions must be submitted to the Chairperson of the Nominations and Elections Committee no less than sixty (60) days prior to an Annual meeting.
+The Nominations and Elections Committee shall make no distinction between candidates nominated by the committee and petition candidates.

 Section 5: Ballots shall be available to the membership forty-five (45) days prior to the Annual meeting.
-The Chairperson of the Nominations and Elections committee shall close the election within fifteen (15) days.
-The Nominations and Elections committee shall be responsible for tabulation of votes and submission of the report of election results to the Membership at the Annual meeting.
+The Chairperson of the Nominations and Elections Committee shall close the election within fifteen (15) days.
+The Nominations and Elections committee shall be responsible for the tabulation of votes and submission of the report of election results to the membership at the Annual meeting.